dragon-panic/rldf/docs/training_evaluation_guide.md

-# Phase 10: Training and Evaluation Guide
+# Training and Evaluation Guide

-This guide explains the training and evaluation system for the Reinforcement Learning Farming Simulation.
-This represents Phase 10 of our development plan, focused on training models, evaluating their performance, and visualizing the results.
+This guide explains the training and evaluation system for the Reinforcement Learning Farming Simulation, focused on training models, evaluating their performance, and visualizing the results.

 ## Components Overview